Incompressible Euler Blowup at the $C^{1,\frac{1}{3}}$ Threshold: Introduction

-While several distinct mechanisms are now known to produce Euler blowup in rough regimes, the available $C^{1,\alpha}$ constructions in $\R^3$ are perturbative in $\alpha$ and do not reach the structural threshold $\alpha=\tfrac13$.
-This leaves two natural questions: \begin{enumerate} \item Does finite-time blowup occur \emph{somewhere} in the full subcritical range $\alpha\in(0,\tfrac13)$, beyond the small-$\alpha$ perturbative regime? \item If so, is the mechanism \emph{structurally stable}, or is it confined to a specially tuned datum? \end{enumerate}
+While several distinct mechanisms are now known to produce Euler blowup in rough regimes, the available $C^{1,\alpha}$ constructions in $\R^3$ are perturbative in $\alpha$ and do not reach the sharp finite-energy threshold $\alpha=\tfrac13$.
+The question left open is whether blowup can occur throughout the full subcritical range $\alpha\in(0,\tfrac13)$ in the finite-energy class, and whether such blowup is structurally stable rather than confined to a specially tuned datum.